The Sweep Method for radiative Transfer in Arepo: Introduction

-Two of the currently available methods for radiative transfer in {\sc Arepo} that have computational costs that are largely independent of the number of sources are the M1 method, which is a moment-based method based on the M1 closure relation~\citep{kannanArepoRTRadiationHydrodynamics2019} and the SimpleX method ~\citep{ritzerveldTransportAdaptiveRandom2006}.
-While the M1 method is comparatively fast, it suffers from numerical problems inherent to moment-based methods, such as the two-beam instability~\citep{rosdahlRamsesrtRadiationHydrodynamics2013}.
-The original SimpleX method is similar to a short-characteristics scheme and does not require angular discretization.
-However, it suffers from numerical diffusion, which was the reason for the development of SimpleX2~\citep{paardekooperSimpleX2RadiativeTransfer2010}, in which angular discretization is introduced and its implementation in {\sc Arepo}, SPRAI~\citep{jauraSPRAICouplingRadiative2018,jauraSPRAIIIMultifrequencyRadiative2020}.
-This method works roughly as follows.
+Simplex2 and SPRAI work as follows.
 At the beginning of every time step, photons are created at source cells and distributed equally into all directional bins.
 Then, in every iteration, photons from a directional bin are transported from a Voronoi cell to its $d$ most straightforward neighbors along that direction.
 The photon density is then used to update the local chemistry of the cell and some of the photons are scattered by re-distributing into the other directional bins.
 This process is iterated until all of the photons have been absorbed.
 This method performs well in optically thick regions in which the mean free path is short.
 However, in optically thin regions, this method requires many iterations, increasing computation times drastically.

 Our proposed change to this algorithm is based on transport sweeps~\citep{kochSolutionFirstorderForm1991}.
 The idea is that, for a given direction, a cell is only solved once all its upwind neighbors along that direction have been solved.
 The main benefit of this method is that, in the absence of scattering, such a re-ordering allows us to obtain the full photon density field in a single sweep.
 In order to incorporate scattering, the sweep needs to be iterated.